 |Company focus: Creating beautiful smiles and maintaining them with free whitening treatment for life||Company focus: Correcting smiles in record time (half the industry average) thanks to their HyperByte system|

-SnapCorrect and Byte are both quite new, but they’ve already made their mark in the home aligner industry.
+SnapCorrect is relatively new to the U.S. and Byte is even newer.
+But both companies have already made their mark in the home aligner industry.
 Byte won a lot of business thanks to their super-speedy treatment regimen.
 And SnapCorrect offers an intriguing option of free whitening for life.
 Thanks to these perks, Byte and SnapCorrect have grown considerably since their inception.
 They’re not the most experienced services on the market, though; that honor goes to Smile Direct.

 Home teeth aligner companies all use clear plastic aligners to help shift your teeth into the perfect position.
 But who creates those aligners is an important distinction.
 That includes the person designing your treatment plan and the manufacturer producing the aligners themselves.